-All our teachers are native speakers specialized in different academic fields.
+All our tutors are native speakers specialized in different academic fields.
 Our different backgrounds help us provide a quite unique approach to teaching language.
 We teach with heart and mind and are always open for new experimental ways to work with language, but never lose sight of what's essential to language learners.

 Vu loves travelling, contemporary art, exhibitions and food.
 After having lived abroad for a while, from New York to Naples, he worked for some galleries in Berlin as a curator and gallery manager and has constantly pursued his passion for teaching languages.
 When he's not teaching, he enjoys playing the piano or exploring something new.
 Currently, he's currently studying Hebrew and Japanese and is fluent in German, English, French and Italian.

 Hanno has worked as a journalist and translator.
 After years spent alone behind his desk, he decided to re-direct his focus to a job that involves more exchange and interaction with people.
 Aside from his work as a teacher and his interest in languages, Hanno is very much invested in music: As part of the German-Yemini pop duo Kabreet, he produces music that merges different musical genres and approaches.